realm/realm-swift/doc/api_review.md

 Summary of tasks:
 -----------------

-Difficulty 1 (hardest, relatively speaking)
+Difficulty 1 (hardest, relatively speaking):
 - Support for referencing columns by name in Dynamic API (for instance, when adding columns).
 - Support for curser in Dymanic API (add and insert returns a curser).
+- Update Typed API according to memo1 (no synthezising of column getters/setters).

+Difficulty 2:
 - Add missing methods in Typed API (there are not so many missing here).
 - Update signature naming in Typed API (sligtly more difficult due to nested macros).

-Difficulty 2:
+Difficulty 3:
 - Add missing methods, many of them in dynamic query.
 - Update signature naming in Dynamic API.